 Help us keep the waters and streets of Miami-Dade County clean!

-- If you witness dumping of any liquid or materials into storm drains or waters of the County, please call Environmental Resources Management's 24-hour telephone number at 305-372-6955, or CrimeStoppers at 305-471-TIPS, to report these activities.
+- If you witness dumping of any liquid or materials into storm drains or waters of the County, please call the Miami-Dade County Flood Zone Hotline (24 hours) at 305-372-6955, or CrimeStoppers at 305-471-TIPS, to report these activities.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.